luciusssss/ZhuangBench/README.md

 ### Beta Version
-Our ICLR 2024 Tiny Paper uses a beta version of the dataset, ZhuangBench-Beta.
+Our ICLR'24 Tiny Paper uses a beta version of the dataset, ZhuangBench-Beta.
 We provide the data in `data-beta-version.zip` (password: `zhuangbench-beta`).
 This data is for archival purposes only.
 We recommend using the newer data in `data.zip`, which is larger and includes typo corrections.

 ## Code